 We can publish books of nearly any length but our printer does have some page minimums and maximums, which vary depending on the book type you are publishing.
 Our black & white paperback books can be between 48 and 740 pages.
 Our hardcover black and white books can be between 108 and 740 pages.
-And finally, our color paperbacks can be between 4 and 480 pages.
+And finally, our color paperbacks can be between 24 to 480 pages.
 Please keep in mind that these numbers apply to your final book’s page count not the page count of your original manuscript.
 Depending on your manuscript’s margins, line spacing, font size, and how many images might need to be inserted, your final book’s page count could end up being longer or shorter than your original manuscript.
 If you think you might have a problem with the minimum or maximum page counts, just give us a call and we’ll be happy to explore some options with you.

 We can publish manuscripts written in English or Spanish.
 If you’ve written your manuscript in another language, you may need to submit it as a print-ready document, especially if we do not have fonts to support the language.
 Print-ready manuscripts need to be submitted as PDF files in the final page size and book margins with fonts embedded.
 If you’re submitting a print-ready PDF, contact a representative to make sure it will meet printer specifications.